Lunthra/WAYMARK/README.md

 Your profile name can later be changed from the application settings.

+You can also customize your profile picture and background from the personalization controls.

 Existing installations that already contain supported credentials can continue using them.

 ## Download